jugshaurya/showcase/mdx-blogs/algo.md

     - along with index and city name in array.(So that finding city from index is constant)

 - BFS

-  - helps in finding the shortest path b/w u and v in an unweighted Graph.
+  - helps in finding the shortest path b/w u and v in an `unweighted` Graph(Single Source Shortest Path, SSSP).
+  - Works in both directed and undirected graphs.
     - Shortest path b/w u and v in an weighted Graph is done using dijikstra, which is similar to bfs, it is just that it uses priority queue rather than a queue to find the shortest path.

 - **Cycle Detection can be done using bfs or dfs**.

-  - how? (`In undirected graphs`): check for a vertex, if the vertices adjacent are already visited or not but ignoring the parent vertex.
+  - how? (`In undirected graphs`): How? check for any vertex, if the adjacent vertices are already visited or not but ignoring the parent vertex.
+    - can be done by bfs or dfs.
-    - `Conclusion: check for vertices visitation accept the parent one.`
+    - `Conclusion: check for vertices visitation except the parent one.`

   - how? (`In directed graphs`):
     - directed algo (previous point) fails for `x-->y<--z` graph.
     - using dfs: we look for the backedge, means while doing dfs we check if adjacent vertex is already available in recursion stack or not(maintains an boolean array for what we have pushed to stack till now).
     - `Conclusion: check for backedge, is vertex already in recursion-stack.`
-    - using bfs: `TODO`
+    - using bfs: `TODO`/does not exist!

+- Bipartite Graph?
+  - We can divide all vertices in two sets such that all edges of the graph are from one set to another set.
+  - Either we can chenck for odd-length cycle
+  - Or we color nodes and see violation occurs
 - Topological sorting (dfs)
+  - Works for DAG
+  - Done via BFS(Khan's Algorithm) - remove the node with indegree 0. keep doing it.
+  - Done via DFS - Save the nodes when none of its neighours remained to be visited. print output in reverse order.
+    - can save in a list and use push_front to save the node(basically appendToHead). and then print list.
 - We need to mark things visited, so that next time if we come back to the same thing we know that we already came there once.

 ## Math